Fertilize Grass In Fall For A Lush Lawn In Spring

 Most types of lawn grass grows best in slightly acidic soil with a pH between 6 and 7.
 If your soil pH is below 5.5, your lawn won?t grow well.
 Learn how to properly lime your lawn grass in this article should the need arise.

-If you?re wondering about reasons for dying grass and how to revive a dead lawn, there are numerous causes and no easy answers.
-The first step to brown lawn care is figuring out why it?s happening.
-This article will help.
+Wondering about reasons for dying grass and how to revive a dead lawn?
+There are numerous causes and no easy answers, but this article can help.

 Although artificial turf has been used on sports fields for years, it is becoming more common in residential applications.
 Newer artificial grass is manufactured to feel and look much like its natural counterpart.
 Click here to learn more.

-You may think mowing your lawn is a back-breaking chore or an opportunity for healthy exercise.
-Either way, mowing lawns properly is a requirement for healthy, vibrant turf.
-This article provides tips for mowing your lawn.
+Whether a backbreaking chore or an opportunity for exercise, mowing lawns properly is a requirement for healthy, vibrant turf.
+Click here for tips.

 Keeping your lawn green and healthy during the hot days of summer begins with properly caring for lawns in spring.
 Read this article to learn about spring lawn maintenance and how to care for spring lawns.
 Click here for more info.